Rise: A Feminist Book Project

 Past members may apply to be put on the list for membership consideration after their one-year hiatus.
 If an applicant who has completed a non-probationary term on the committee is accepted by the co-chairs as a repeat committee member, they do not serve a one-year probation.
 The repeat member begins immediately with a two-year term, after which they may elect to participate for one additional year.
 Unless they are currently serving or asked to serve as a co-chair, a repeat member may not sit on the committee for longer than three years without taking a one-year hiatus.

-Each co-chair serves the Amelia Bloomer committee for two years.
+Each co-chair serves the Rise committee for two years.
 Their terms are offset, creating a senior (second-year) co-chair and a junior (first-year) co-chair.
 By the end of ALA Midwinter Meeting, co-chairs will choose an incoming co-chair from among those members eligible and interested in becoming co-chair.
 If multiple members are eligible and interested, current co-chairs may request that interested members submit answers to questions or engage in interviews at some point during the preceding year to help them choose an incoming co-chair.